Nikon D7100 vs Olympus E-M10 III

 It is notable that the D7100 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
+Both the D7100 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D7100 was replaced by the Nikon D7200, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7100 and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.